grab/engineering-blog/_posts/2021-07-19-processing-etl-tasks-with-ratchet.md

 Let's take a look at one of these tasks to understand how we utilise Ratchet for processing an ETL task.

-## Whitelisting Merchants Through ETL Pipeline
+## Whitelisting Merchants Through ETL Pipelines

 Whitelisting essentially means making the product available to the user by mapping an offer to the user ID.
-If a merchant in Thailand receives an option to opt for Cash Loan, it is done by whitelisting that Merchant.
+If a merchant in Thailand receives an option to opt for Cash Loan, it is done by whitelisting that merchant.
 In order to whitelist our merchants, our Operations team uses an internal portal to upload a CSV file with the user IDs of the merchants and other required information.
 This CSV file is generated by our internal Data and Risk team and handed over to the Operations team.
 Once the CSV file is uploaded, the user IDs present in the file are whitelisted within minutes.
 However, a lot of work goes in the background to make this possible.

 ### Data Extraction

 Once the Operations team uploads the CSV containing a list of merchant users to be whitelisted, the file is stored in S3 and an entry is created on the Azkaban service with the document ID of the uploaded file.

 <div class="post-image-section"><figure>
   <img src="/img/processing-etl-tasks-with-ratchet/image5.png" alt="File upload by Operations team" style="width:90%"> <figcaption align="middle"><i>File upload by Operations team</i></figcaption>